 The certification programs are managed by the Ecotourism Australia Ltd national office.
 Ecotourism Australia Ltd coordinates the day-to-day running of the programs.

 Ecotourism Australia Ltd and its certification programs are operated on a not-for-profit basis.
 Administrative, certification and audit costs are covered by application and annual fees paid by certified operators.
 Ecotourism Australia Ltd also actively seeks assistance from government and industry partners to support the development of this innovative scheme.

-The ECO, Respecting Our Culture, Climate Action, Ecotourism Destination and EcoGuide Certification programs operate under a governance standard approved by the Board of Ecotourism Australia Ltd. There are four (4) principle elements to the administration of the programs to ensure a credible and transparent operating system:
+The ECO, Respecting Our Culture, Climate Action, ECO Destination and EcoGuide Certification programs operate under a governance standard approved by the Board of Ecotourism Australia Ltd. There are four (4) principle elements to the administration of the programs to ensure a credible and transparent operating system:

 - The Certification Committee is a sub-committee of the elected Ecotourism Australia Ltd Board.
 The committee is established by the Ecotourism Australia Ltd Board and the Chair.
 The Certification Committee assists in the governance and ongoing reviews of Ecotourism Australia’s certification programs.

 - The Audit Program consists of independent and qualified auditors.
-Auditors have are qualified and experienced within the tourism/sustainable tourism industry and environmental management.
+Auditors are qualified and experienced within the tourism/sustainable tourism industry and environmental management.

 - The Certification Committee hears appeals by applicants against decisions of the certification.